Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 <Alert type="info">

 To install a cluster, Qovery needs a set of credentials to access your cloud provider account (example: AWS secret_access_key and access_key_id).
-If this is the first time you are installing a cluster with Qovery, have a look at this guide on how to get the credentials: [here for AWS][docs.getting-started.install-qovery.aws.cluster-managed-by-qovery.quickstart#attach-aws-credentials], [here for Scaleway][docs.getting-started.install-qovery.scaleway.cluster-managed-by-qovery.quickstart#connect-your-scaleway-account], [here for GCP][docs.getting-started.install-qovery.gcp.cluster-managed-by-qovery.quickstart#connect-your-gcp-account].
+If this is the first time you are installing a cluster with Qovery, have a look at this guide on how to get the credentials: [here for AWS][docs.getting-started.install-qovery.aws.cluster-managed-by-qovery.quickstart#attach-aws-credentials], [here for Scaleway][docs.getting-started.install-qovery.scaleway.cluster-managed-by-qovery.quickstart#attach-scaleway-credentials], [here for GCP][docs.getting-started.install-qovery.gcp.cluster-managed-by-qovery.quickstart#attach-gcp-credentials].

 </Alert>